 If you’re in the Northern Hemisphere and are taken by the Spring vibes and the sound of water, Three Men in a Boat by Jerome K. Jerome is the story of, you guessed it, three men (and a dog) in a boat taking a holiday down the river Thames.
 I just listened to this in February and recommend both unabridged and abridged (which is on Spotify, read by Hugh Laurie).

 If you feel like leaning into the oddity of being the only humanoid on an island of talking animals, look to further than the Discworld books by Terry Pratchett.
 I really recommend the witches branch of this series, starting with Equal Rites, but Lianne has a great video breaking down the vast universe and all the best starting points.
 Oddball characters, magic, fantasy lands, I didn’t really like the first book which I read physically but they shine in audiobook format.

 Personally, I just started Lady Susan by Jane Austen but it’s pretty short and two and a half hours is nothing when it comes to Animal Crossing.
 I’m really tempted to go back and listen to the Sookie Stackhouse books by Charlaine Harris on audiobook as I’ve been slowly re-reading them since I finished my first read of my favourite waitresses tales.

-If you are looking to load up on audiobooks, consider Libro.fm as they’re currently doing a deal where you get two books for the price of one and all the money goes to your local bookstore!
+If you are looking to load up on audiobooks, consider Libro.fm as all the money goes to your local bookstore!
 Or you can get a free book using my link.
 Libro is a great alternative to Audible!